Grenfell Tower Inquiry Phase 2: February 2021

 Vince Meakins, the UK sales manager in 2015 as the refurbishment was nearing completion, explained that, until the fire, there was nothing said to him about not selling the PE product.
 He had not seen, or known about the email circulating in France from Alain Flacon in May 2016 instructing all employees not to sell it, and to ask their managers for the information needed to persuade clients to change the specifications of existing orders.

-Claude Schmidt, Arconic SAS's French president, spoke of the two versions of the Reynobond PE (poly ethylene) panel, the rivetted version and the cassette version, and that the regulatory document issued by the British Board of Agrement (BBA) in 2008 did not distinguish between the two types of Reynobond panel.
+Claude Schmidt, Arconic SAS's French president, spoke of the two versions of the Reynobond PE (poly ethylene) panel, the riveted version and the cassette version, and that the regulatory document issued by the British Board of Agrément (BBA) in 2008 did not distinguish between the two types of Reynobond panel.
 The test in 2004 showed that the cassette version gave off seven times more heat.
 That was written off as a rogue result, and no further tests were made to discover more.
-Claude Wehrle, Arconic’s technical manager, had said in his written statement the failed test for cassette panels was “not seen as a key issue or priority”.
+Claude Wehrle, Arconic's technical manager, had said in his written statement the failed test for cassette panels was “not seen as a key issue or priority”.

-Under cross-examination, Schmidt confirmed that Arconics should have informed the BBA about the test.
+Under cross-examination, Schmidt confirmed that Arconic should have informed the BBA about the test.

 22 February 2021

 Claude Schmidt, the most senior Arconic executive who had agreed to attend, was back in the witness box.
-The issue being investigated; was why the firm kept selling the plastic-filled panels after the 2012 fire at the Tamweel Tower in Dubai that had sent “fireballs” to the ground, did not warn customers of possible risks.
+The issue being investigated was: why the firm kept selling the plastic-filled panels after the 2012 fire at the Tamweel Tower in Dubai that had sent “fireballs” to the ground, and why they did not warn customers of possible risks.